STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 |hpx|  implements the following executor parameter types:

-* :cpp:class:`hpx::execution::auto_chunk_size`: Loop iterations are divided into pieces and then assigned to threads.
+* :cpp:class:`hpx::execution::experimental::auto_chunk_size`: Loop iterations
+  are divided into pieces and then assigned to threads.
 The number of loop iterations combined is determined based on measurements of how long the execution of 1% of the overall number of iterations takes.
 This executor parameter type makes sure that as many loop iterations are combined as necessary to run for the amount of time specified.
-* :cpp:class:`hpx::execution::static_chunk_size`: Loop iterations are divided
+* :cpp:class:`hpx::execution::experimental::static_chunk_size`: Loop iterations
+  are divided
   into pieces of a given size and then assigned to threads.
 If the size is not specified, the iterations are, if possible, evenly divided contiguously among the threads.
 This executor parameters type is equivalent to OpenMP's STATIC scheduling directive.
-* :cpp:class:`hpx::execution::dynamic_chunk_size`: Loop iterations are divided
+* :cpp:class:`hpx::execution::experimental::dynamic_chunk_size`: Loop iterations
+  are divided
   into pieces of a given size and then dynamically scheduled among the cores;
   when a core finishes one chunk, it is dynamically assigned another.
 If the size is not specified, the default chunk size is 1.
 This executor parameter type is equivalent to OpenMP's DYNAMIC scheduling directive.
-* :cpp:class:`hpx::execution::guided_chunk_size`: Iterations are dynamically
+* :cpp:class:`hpx::execution::experimental::guided_chunk_size`: Iterations are
+  dynamically
   assigned to cores in blocks as cores request them until no blocks remain to be assigned.
 This is similar to ``dynamic_chunk_size`` except that the block size decreases each time a number of loop iterations is given to a thread.
 The size